 A catalog of Textiles in Egypt 200–1500 A. D., prepared by Marianne Erikson and published in 1997, discusses a knitted fragment that may have been made as early the mid-11th century.
 It has the same compound stockinette structure discussed above but it is unclear how large a segment of the full object the fragment represents or if it is part of a tube.
-The number of wales in it would require a peg loom with an extremely close pitch and high peg count.
+The number of wales in it would require a loom with an extremely close pitch and high peg count.
 The catalog analysis assumes it was knitted flat and illustrates a method for doing so on needles.
 Additional such methods applicable both to working flat and in the round are described and illustrated in a newly published book by Assia Brill, titled Distitch.

 Rutt shows a number of Egyptian fragments of plain stockinette from 1000–1500 CE in his A History of Hand Knitting, concluding that they were “hand knitted, almost certainly with rods.”
-The earliest European hand knitting that he presents, also Islamic, appeared during that interval.
+The earliest generally recognized European hand knitting that he presents, also Islamic, appeared during that interval.
 He describes two stockinette cushions found in a late-13th century tomb in Spain.

 “They must have been made on steel pins, which were probably hooked.
 The photographs suggest they were knitted in the round.”